English literature: Middle English literature (1066–1485)

 Sir Gawain and the Green Knight is a late 14th-century Middle English alliterative romance.
 It is one of the better-known Arthurian stories of an established type known as the "beheading game".
 Developing from Welsh, Irish and English tradition, Sir Gawain highlights the importance of honour and chivalry.
 Preserved in the same manuscript with Sir Gawayne were three other poems, now generally accepted as the work of the same author, including an intricate elegiac poem, Pearl.
 The English dialect of these poems from the Midlands is markedly different from that of the London-based Chaucer and, though influenced by French in the scenes at court in Sir Gawain, there are in the poems also many dialect words, often of Scandinavian origin, that belonged to northwest England.

 Middle English lasted until the 1470s, when the Chancery Standard, a London-based form of English, became widespread and the printing press started to standardise the language.
 Chaucer is best known today for The Canterbury Tales.
 This is a collection of stories written in Middle English (mostly in verse although some are in prose), that are presented as part of a story-telling contest by a group of pilgrims as they travel together from Southwark to the shrine of St Thomas Becket at Canterbury Cathedral.
 Chaucer is a significant figure in the development of the legitimacy of the vernacular, Middle English, at a time when the dominant literary languages in England were still French and Latin.

-At this time, literature in England was being written in various languages, including Latin, Norman-French, and English: the multilingual nature of the audience for literature in the 14th century is illustrated by the example of John Gower (c.
-1330–1408).
+At this time, literature in England was being written in various languages, including Latin, Norman-French, and English: the multilingual nature of the audience for literature in the 14th century is illustrated by the example of John Gower.
 A contemporary of William Langland and a personal friend of Chaucer, Gower is remembered primarily for three major works: the Mirroir de l'Omme, Vox Clamantis, and Confessio Amantis, three long poems written in Anglo-Norman, Latin and Middle English respectively, which are united by common moral and political themes.

-Significant religious works were also created in the 14th century, including those of Julian of Norwich (c.
-1342 – c.
-1416) and Richard Rolle.
+Significant religious works were also created in the 14th century, including those of Julian of Norwich and Richard Rolle.
 Julian's Revelations of Divine Love (about 1393) is believed to be the first published book written by a woman in the English language.

 A major work from the 15th century is Le Morte d'Arthur by Sir Thomas Malory, which was printed by Caxton in 1485.
 This is a compilation of some French and English Arthurian romances, and was among the earliest books printed in England.
 It was popular and influential in the later revival of interest in the Arthurian legends.